nguyenkaos/pythonnote/sphinx/Style_Script.rst

     def sum3(a,b,c) :
         """
-        This function to get the sum of 3 givent numbers.
+        This function to get the sum of 3 given numbers.

         @param:
             a, b, c : numeric type, raise exception if it lacks one